Ravitejakanukuntla/github/README.md

 Enhance the web interface: Customize the design, add additional input fields, or provide more detailed insights about the prediction results.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute it as per the terms of the license.

 ## Acknowledgments
 This project was inspired by the need to predict placement outcomes for students and utilizes various machine learning techniques.
 It leverages the power of Streamlit to provide a user-friendly interface.